đŸŒ±The Messy, Beautiful Work of Becoming

 We begin loosening the bolts on the training wheels while students are still surrounded by adults who can slow things down, coach reflection, and help them practice courage in low-stakes, high-support ways.

-The patterns below show up for almost every child in this age band — regardless of temperament, background, or academic strength.
+These patterns show up for nearly every child at this age — regardless of temperament, background, or academic strength.

 • “If you don’t say something fast enough, you’re out.”